- This event has passed.

 2.0 CEU’s are available for LCSW, LCPC, LSW, LPC, and QIDP

 Following the event, attendees will receive an email with a link to the online evaluation to complete.
-All attendees MUST complete the online evaluation in order to receive a CEU certificate, no exceptions.
 Once the evaluation response window closes, CEU certificates will be emailed.
-This process takes approximately 3 weeks following the event.
-Evaluations open within 2 days post-event and remain open for 10 days.
+This process takes approximately 14 days following the event.